eldre/eldre-phd/README.md

 If you have any question, do not hesitate to contact me (*elliot.dreujou(at)uqar.ca*).

-> **Current update** (*November 5th*)<br>
+> **Current update** (*November 7th*)<br>
-- Regroupment of fisheries indices of exposure
+- Update of univariate regressions, depth added as a covariate
-- Update of GLM and HMSC modelling, with results formating and diagnostics
+- Addition of multivariate regression (from PRIMER file) and related dbRDA
 - Various housekeeping

 > **Previous major updates**<br>
-- Addition/update of figures in C2 and C3
+- Regroupment of fisheries indices of exposure
-- Regrouping of human activities and update of methodology for exposure indices and related statistical analyses
+- Update of GLM and HMSC modelling, with results formating and diagnostics

 -----